genesis-community/bosh-genesis-kit/MANUAL.md

 To use an external MySQL database, activate the `external-db-mysql` feature.

-These features require a param in the environment yaml `external_db_host`, the hostname of the database.
+When using either of these features, the following parameters are required:

-If your external database needs to be MySQL instead of the default of Postgres, additionally activate the `external-db-mysql` feature.
+  - `external_db_host` - The hostname of the database for the BOSH Director, CredHub, and UAA to connect to.

-TLS is enabled by default for the database.
-If you need to provide bosh with a CA for the external database, use the feature `external-db-ca` and specify the param `external_db_ca` in the environment yaml.
+  - `external_db_ca` - The CA certificate to use to verify the certificate served by the external database instance.

+TLS is enabled by default for connecting to the external database.
 TLS can be disabled with the feature `external-db-no-tls`.

 The database usernames and names can be customized with the following
 parameters:

   - `bosh_db_user` - The username that the BOSH Director authenticates to the database with.
 Defaults to `bosh_user`.
   - `credhub_db_user` - The username that CredHub authenticates to the database